GeorgeCorbin/GT-Lax-App/firebase/public/players/bios/Pierce_Quarles_bio.md

 - Shots: 329
 - Shooting Percentage: 29.8%

+Pierce Quarles has been a pivotal player for his team throughout his collegiate career.
+As a skilled attacker, Pierce has accumulated an impressive total of 217 points over 48 games, including 98 goals and 119 assists.
+His consistency and leadership have made him a crucial contributor year after year.
 Pierce's dedication to the game and his ability to elevate his team have solidified his reputation as one of the most accomplished attackmen in the MCLA.
 As a senior, he aims to continue his success and leave a lasting legacy.